hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908825v2-large-language-model-hacking-quantifying-the-hidden-risks-of-using-l.md

 ---
 layout: default
-title: Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation
+title: "Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation"
 ---

 # Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation